photonstorm/lazer/worklog.md

 Created a new XHRSettings object, which the Loader and File share.
 Created some xhr test cases.

+MultiFile support is now added.
+This is a special file type that consists of two separate files.
+For example the AtlasJSONFile is a MultiFile that contains a JSONFile and an ImageFile.
+When MultiFiles are added to the BaseLoader the Promise is only sent once both files are loaded successfully (or rejected if just one of them fails).
+They are also linked by the linkFile property, so further processing knows how to combine them together again i.e. for adding to the Cache.

 ### 6th January 2016